-The ID.3 may only have been with us for a short while, but there’s already a very active used market for it.
-That’s mainly due to the huge number of cars Volkswagen brought into the UK for the launch.
-These include dealer demonstrators, management cars - which are company cars given to Volkswagen employees for six month periods – and pre-registered cars that dealers sell to themselves to balance the books and qualify for bonuses.
+The ID.3 may only have been with us for a couple of years, but there’s already a very active used market for it.
+That’s mainly due to the huge number of cars Volkswagen brought into the UK for the launch, but also because owners are seeing the high prices being asked and are tempted to sell up and make a profit - or at least lose very little.

 Now, spotting which one is which on the used market isn’t as simple as it should be because the battery size isn’t mentioned anywhere in the name of the car.
 If you want the biggest battery, look for the Tour model because that’s the only one that gets it.